 Social Stories™ are particularly helpful for children who are more anxious than other children and prefer to know what’s going to happen.

-This means having a clear, calm mind that’s focused on what’s happening in the present moment.
-You can help your child to be cooperative by remaining relaxed when asking her to do things, and by really focusing on giving her an effective instruction.
+Mindfulness means having a clear, calm mind that’s focused on what’s happening in the present moment.
+You can help your child to be cooperative by staying relaxed when asking her to do things, and by really focusing on giving her an effective instruction.
 This might need practice, but the more you do it, the better you’ll get.